jellesiderius/mage-db-sync/README.md

 ### NOTES
 - Currently only tested on macOS
-- The import function does only show "yes" when you're current directory is a Magento installed directory or if a local project folder is set in the database json file
+- The import function does only show "yes" when your current directory is a Magento installed directory or if a local project folder is set in the database json file
 - Everything is developed/tested with Magerun2 version 4.7.0.
 Make sure at least this version is installed
 - Tool requires `magerun2` command to be globally available in shell
 - Wordpress import is currently experimental